NOTIFICATION OF CHANGE IN INMATE MAIL PROCEDURES

 - Due to contraband concerns, publication inserts shall be removed prior to delivery to the inmate.

 - Newspapers and Magazines must be sent from the publisher and can be denied if found to threaten the safety or security of the facility.

 * If you have any questions concerning the mail procedures please call 913-715-5900.
-An inmate will need to have an ICF approved for any deviations to this notice to include money and photographs.
+An inmate will need to receive prior approval in writing for any deviations to this notice to include the reception of money and photographs.